vikramnayyar/python-cheat_sheet/Python_Codes.md

 8. I have classes 1 to 3 in a df ---> return class that has all students with marks less than 70. how to do this with Pandas

 9. A df has columns student, physics, maths cols filter df for student with highest marks in physics and lowest marks in maths (2nd priority)

+10. count the number of marks cols that have non-zero marks in a row and add in a col

+11. I have 100+ cols
+of them Name Roll_No Class have to be cols 1, 2, 3. how to do this?

+12. print name of students that have 0 marks in all rows.
+There are multiple marks cols, check only in marks1 cols